Ulaganathan0709/Udemy_Clone/Readme.md

 ## 🚀 Features

 - ✅ Fully structured layout with reusable sections
+- ✅ Responsive design using **Flexbox** and **Media Queries**
-- ✅ Clean navigation bar with search and icons
+- ✅ Clean and sticky navigation bar with search functionality
+- ✅ My Learning popup on hover
-- ✅ Course cards for "Recommended" and "Popular" sections
+- ✅ Course cards in "Recommended" and "Popular" sections
-- ✅ Responsive Flexbox-based layout
+- ✅ Animated sale banner
-- ✅ Categories and Topics tags
+- ✅ Category and topic tag sections
-- ✅ Clean footer layout
+- ✅ Footer with useful links and layout

 ---